 UC offers a Certificate of Proficiency for courses completed which can be taken back to your university as a component of your degree.
 Although there is seldom any problem, it is important for you to check that the courses you propose to take are acceptable for credit in your home university.

 Some UC courses run for the first semester only, some for the second semester, and others which are full year courses.
 You will need to check when applying that the courses you want to take are available for the semester you want to be here.

 A standard workload is 60 points per semester and individual courses are worth either 15 or 30 points.

 Choose your courses

 Study Abroad students can select courses from across UC’s wide study options and are accepted provided the entry requirements for each course are met.
 There are some courses which may not be available to Study Abroad students.
-These include Fine Arts (studio art) courses, some teacher education courses, 200 level LAWS courses, distance courses and clinical practice courses.
+These include Fine Arts/Studio Art courses (Graphic Design, Film, Painting, Photography, Printmaking, Sculpture), some teacher education courses, 200 level LAWS courses, distance courses and some clinical practice courses.
 Some Physical Education and Sport Coaching courses may require police checks.
 If you need to know in advance whether you are able to take a particular course, please include a course list in your Study Abroad application.